Trades unlikely to save sub-.500 Rams after latest debacle

 WHAT'S WORKING

-Stafford and Allen Robinson are finally starting to build a relationship.
+Matthew Stafford and Allen Robinson are finally building a relationship.
 Robinson had a season-high five catches for the second straight game, including a pair of big third-down conversion grabs on solid throws from Stafford, who appears to be trusting the Rams' big offseason addition more.
 Stafford had a solid game overall against San Francisco's formidable defense, making several strong throws and not turning the ball over despite two sacks and five QB hits.

 WHAT NEEDS HELP

-The Rams' complete lack of a running game is the biggest factor in the offense's incompetence.
 Los Angeles sits 31st in the league with 68.4 yards rushing per game.
 Its most productive rusher, Darrell Henderson, is 54th in the NFL with just 197 yards.
-Undrafted free-agent rookie Ronnie Rivers, who was released by two teams in August, was the Rams' leading rusher Sunday with eight carries for 21 yards.
+Undrafted free-agent rookie Ronnie Rivers, who was released by two teams in August, was the Rams' leading rusher Sunday.
+McVay refused to specular on whether disgruntled Cam Akers will still be on the team after the trade deadline after sitting out the past two games.

 STOCK UP